 From that point on, we started building “Wooly 2.0.”
 The tech stack was evolving again.

-Roster was one of the first early adopters of Azure Synapse to power our BI needs.
-We have been very impressed with its capabilities and cost efficiency using the data lake with serverless data processing feeding into PowerBI reports and dashboards.
+Roster was among the first early adopters of Azure Synapse to power our BI needs.
+Its capabilities and cost efficiency have highly impressed us.
+The data lake utilizes for serverless data processing, which feeds into PowerBI reports and dashboards.

 DX (developer experience) has also been a focus as we scale our team.
 We were previously using Atlassian tools, then moved over to Azure DevOps.
 The switch was a DX gain for our team.
 We now have everything under one hood with technical docs, sprint work, code repos, build pipelines, test plans and test automation all with analytics.